 Uninsured Driver Accident Lawyer St. Louis, MO.
-Being in a car accident in St. Louis is an experience nobody wants to go through, but when you have full coverage and the other driver in your accident was uninsured, dealing with the aftermath of a car accident gets even tougher.
+Being in a car accident in St. Louis, MO is an experience nobody wants to go through, but when you have full coverage and the other driver in your accident was uninsured, dealing with the aftermath of a car accident gets even tougher.
 Accidents involving uninsured motorists usually mean that the insured driver has to shoulder a larger-than-usual financial burden.

 How Uninsured Motorist Claims Work In Missouri

 Drivers in Missouri are required by law to carry a certain minimum amount of auto insurance.
 This minimum is known as “25/50/25”: it means that insurance must pay out a minimum $25,000 and maximum $50,000 for bodily injury, and maximum $25,000 property damage (i.e. auto damage) liabilty coverage, as a result of an accident.
 While most people in Missouri have this or higher coverage, many do not.
 A study from the Insurance Information Institute estimated that 16.4 percent of Missouri drivers in 2019 were uninsured.

 Recognizing this, Missouri lawmakers have moved to toughen penalties for drivers without auto insurance.
 MO Revised Statutes 303.390, also known as the “no pay, no play” law, was passed in 2013.
 It bars a driver who did not have insurance at the time of an accident from recovering any damages, apart from lost wages, even if the other driver was entirely at fault.

 When someone is in a car accident with an uninsured motorist, they have two different options to recover damages: